realworldocaml/book/en/variants.md

 On most terminals, that word "Blue" will be rendered in blue.

-In this example, the cases of the variant are simple tag with no associated data.
+In this example, the cases of the variant are simple tags with no associated data.
 This is substantively the same as the enumerations found in languages like C and Java.
 But as we'll see, variants can do considerably more than represent a simple enumeration.
 Indeed, an